yubaozheng/PAL/README.md

 Across the 24 backbone--dataset--window comparisons reported in the manuscript, all mean changes were positive.
 The size of the improvement was architecture dependent, supporting PAL as a lightweight, validation-driven front-end rather than a universally beneficial or calibration-free solution.

-## Supplementary Material
+## Additional Material

-The supplementary document provides additional analyses and complete supporting results, including:
+The additional document provides additional analyses and complete supporting results, including:

 - Published/reference versus reproduced baseline comparisons
 - PAL parameter counts, FLOPs, latency, and training-time overhead